devdeer-kevin/shopping-list/README.md

 ## Local Development

-To use the Shopping List Component in your project, follow these steps:
+To use the Shopping List application, follow these steps:

 1. Clone the repository: